jpaulm/fbp-etl/README.md

 If necessary, go into `services.msc`, and restart MySQL.

-We will assume your MySQL Connector Java jar file is in your downloads folder.
+We will assume that the required Maven 'artifacts' are all in the user's `.m2` folder.

 To run Step300.java from the command line, first run

-`mvn dependency:purge-local-repository clean install` ,
+`mvn dependency:purge-local-repository clean install`

 then do a `cd` to position to your `fbp-etl\target\classes` directory.